 Current ADF members can request this information from their supporting Defence health facility (if the prescription occurred after 2000).

 Ex-serving members who are concerned about the anti-malaria medication they may have taken in the past may request a copy of their health records by submitting a request to the Defence Archives Centre at ADF.Records@defence.gov.au.
 More information is available from Defence Service Records site.

 What support is available for current and former members who believe they have been adversely affected by mefloquine?

 If any ADF member, past or present, is concerned that they might be suffering side-effects from the use of mefloquine they should present to their usual medical practitioner for assessment and treatment as appropriate.

 With medications like mefloquine, most side-effects commence soon after commencing the medication and resolve fully soon after ceasing the medication.
 Rarely, side effects may first appear shortly after ceasing the medication.
 Symptoms that first develop months to years after ceasing an anti-malarial medication are most unlikely to be related to past anti-malarial use and much more likely to be due to other causes.
 This is because once the medication has completely left the body, it has no effect.

 Any ADF member who feels that their health problems may be related to any aspect of their military service is encouraged to submit a claim to the Department of Veterans’ Affairs.

-Claims should be made directly to DVA and more information is at www.dva.gov.au/benefits-and-payments/eligibility.
+Claims should be made directly to DVA and more information is on the DVA website.
 A number of ex-service organisations provide advocate services to assist members with the submission of claims for liability to DVA.